About Us

 Data Reviewed to Identify Priorities

-The selection of priorities was informed by a review of data extracted from the Community Health Needs Assessment for the Capital Region (see Volume Two) that had been prepared by the public health organization, Healthy Capital District (HCD).
+The selection of priorities was informed by a review of data extracted from the Community Health Needs Assessment for the Capital Region that had been prepared by the public health organization, Healthy Capital District (HCD).
 HCD staff shared data on a total of 25 health issues that had been derived from a variety of public use data sets.
 This data included information on the number of people impacted (count), the proportion of people impacted in comparison to other geographies (rate), any trends that could be detected in prevalence, any difference among sub-populations that may exist (disparity), and the relative seriousness of the issue.

 Partners and Roles; Engagement of Broad Community